 Establishment and early growth

-William Hedges (1836 – 1913) and Richard Matthias Benson (1817 – 1882) established Benson & Hedges, tobacconists and cigar importers of 13 Old Bond Street, London, in 1873.
-Situated on one of the most exclusive streets in the world, the firm targeted the aristocratic market.
+William Hedges (1836 – 1913) and Richard Matthias Benson (1817 – 1882) established themselves as tobacconists and cigar importers on 13 Old Bond Street, London from 1873.
+Benson & Hedges targeted the aristocratic market from their location on one of the most exclusive streets in the world.

-Hedges was born in St Marylebone, the son of a coal merchant.
+William Hedges was born at St Marylebone, the son of a coal merchant.
 A refined and pious man, he was a clerk by trade and a keen Wesleyan Methodist who frankly considered the tobacco business to be on the verge of immorality.

 Benson smoked fourteen to fifteen cigars a day, and died, allegedly from excessive smoking, in 1882.
 It was estimated that he smoked £20,000 of the firm’s stock during his lifetime.